CiscoCXSecurity/tcpy_scanner/README.md

 tcpy_scanner.py -p 22,445,3389 -B 10.0.0.0 10.0.0.0/24
 ```

-## Limitations of scanning locally attached networks as a non-root user
+## Limitations of scanning large locally attached networks as a non-root user

-There are some inherent limitations (unrelated to tcpy_scanner) to scanning locally attached networks as a non-root user.
+There are some inherent limitations (unrelated to tcpy_scanner) to scanning large locally attached networks as a non-root user.
 One of this is that Linux effectively rate-limits ARP resolutions.
+Here "large" means >1024 IPs.

 If your targets are on a locally attached ethernet network (i.e. packets don't go through a router), the kernel needs to find the MAC address of each target using [ARP](https://en.wikipedia.org/wiki/Address_Resolution_Protocol).
 The linux kernel can perform up to a 1024 ARP resolutions in parallel (distros may differ).
 The setting governing this limit is [gc_thresh3](https://www.kernel.org/doc/Documentation/networking/ip-sysctl.txt):